 El Sistema Colorado - Paper Violins (3:49)

 The clip below, aired by KGBT Channel 4 News in April 2016, reported on the construction of the Academy and our plans when completed.

-The Brownsville Society for the Performing Arts is grateful to the US Department of Housing and Urban Development (HUD), Community Development Block Grants (CDBG) and the staff and elected officials of the City of Brownsville for granting us the proverbial opportunity of a lifetime.
-It's taken dozens of individuals from all sectors to get us this far and, by the time it's all done, it will have taken hundreds more.
+The Brownsville Society for the Performing Arts is grateful to the US Department of Housing and Urban Development (HUD), Community Development Block Grants (CDBG), the UTRGV School of Music, Allegro Ballet and, most especially, the staff and elected officials of the City of Brownsville for granting us the proverbial opportunity of a lifetime.
 We pledge to undertake this task with due diligence and a firm commitment to artistic excellence.

 The effect this project will have on our Historic Downtown District is certain to be valuable but the lifelong benefits it will bring to our most underserved kids will be priceless!